iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 ## Missing Features

-- DD generation
 - Wem to ogg conversion when importing a PSARC
 - Calculating audio volumes automatically
 - Tone editing / Exporting tones
-- Support for console platforms
+- Support for console platforms (Most likely will not be added)